InnoPub/innopub-styleguide/README.md

-# innopub-styleguide
+# InnoPub Style Guide
-Style Guide for InnoPub blogs and apps
+This is the style guide for InnoPub blogs and apps.
+Feel free to contribute and adapt the stye guide to your projects.